hahnsangkim/aiohttp_django/README.md

 This project consists of a django server and an async server.
 The django server manages messages and app configuraitons, while the async server handles messages coming from and responding to a bot.

 ## Backend Architecture
-- The django server as a message manager stores a message and delete the message if it's viewed.
+- The django server is a message manager that stores a message and delete the message if it's viewed.
 The django server also stores the configuration parameters for a bot.
-- The aync server is an interface between the django server and the bot.
+- The aync server plays an interface role in between the django server and the bot.
 All the messages that the bot receive are sent to the django server asynchronously.
 - The bot at Telegram responds to a user.
 It understands a message forming "keyword:strings", where the keyword includes 'new' currently.

 Below is shown the relations among the components.

 ```
 Database <--> django server <--> async server <--> a bot at Telegram <--> a user
-                    ^                                     ^
+                    ^                                     |
                     |_____________ registered ____________|
 ```